 We need a combination of problem-solving and technical terms that cover the different types of search intent – information, navigational and purchase – to reach our target audience and convert them once on the site.

 We need to consider that people may need education before purchasing and, therefore, may require additional product information or guides on the page or FAQs linked to the category or product page.

 This highlights an opportunity to optimise for several long-tail keyphrases, which are typically easier to rank for and offer a higher chance of conversion (purchase).

 The purchase funnel helps to demonstrate how this approach guides the user towards converting by providing the resources they need to understand the products or services they are researching.
 It shows how ‘awareness’ and ‘research’ can be used to drive a user to purchase.
 Plus, it can be applied to PPC and SEO.

-Watch a replay of the webinar or check out Part Two for the best tips and tools for keyphrase research.
-For expert support with your keyword research and digital marketing campaigns find out more about our SEO services and Paid Media services.
+Watch a replay of the webinar, or check out Part Two for the best tips and tools for keyphrase research.
+Find out more about our SEO and Paid Media services for expert support with your keyword research and digital marketing campaigns.

 SEO Strategist Brad Longman offers a free 30-minute consultation to go through anything surrounding SEO, from existing campaigns to advice, Brad’s happy to help.
 You can book a meeting with Brad through his calendar here.